bobbybudnick/SFS-Infrastructure/README.md

 Management/backup with added or decomissioned administration.
 Setup VLAN on management switch with workstation/main storage/backup storage.

+36. Blackwall concept
+Somewhere behind the PFSense firewall.
+And then somewhere behind the core switch firewall and layer 3 VLAN.
+And then somewhere behind the management switch VLAN.
+Lies a shadowy place where storage servers are behind the final line of defense.
+Workstation and main and backup storage are the only denizens of this realm.
+Rogue AI could perhaps be confined here or kept out of here depending on design.

 **Troubles in the Tapestry**
 This is a catalog of glitches encountered during development.
 Some with networking equipment and some with hosts.
 By far the longest time was spent